maxbrown519/Team-Project-2-Guard-Game/README.md

   -sprinting system
   -sprint pickup
   -throwable distraction item
-  -vacuum to scare the guard
+  -touching the vacuum cleaner to scare the guard

 Tech:
 	There are 3 different areas.